 The thing is though, the establishment of both parties is locked into a model of politics that belongs in a museum, rather than a modern campaign.
 The old Left-Right framework is no longer relevant.
 Within the white vote, the issue is nationalism versus cosmopolitan globalism.
 The establishment of both parties continues to operate as if the politics of gesture is still salient.
 They still play the Fukuyama end of history stuff, where all the big issues have been decided, so what’s left is pointless gestures and meaningless symbols.

 Phase change in politics is a slow moving thing as the people being phased out never come to terms with their own fate until it is just about sealed.
 The generation of politicians running both parties are creatures of the previous era.
-They evolved to fit that era and in many respects, they are the perfection of that era.
+They evolved to fit that era and, in many respects, they are the perfection of that era.
 The best politicians of any age usually reach perfection just as they are no longer needed.
-That’s America today.
+That is America today.
 We have a political class perfectly designed for 1992, but utterly useless for our current era.

 What this means is a period of contentious and contradictory elections, as the voters and politicians try to figure out what works.
 In the demographic age, democracy can only evolve in one direction and that’s people voting their skin.
 This is the lesson of history and the inevitable result of biology.
 Baby boomers are, for the most part, locked into the civic nationalist model.
 Younger generations are adapting to the new reality.
-Audacious Epigone sorted this out after the 2016 election.
-Hope lies in the actuarial tables.